Table of contents

 Today, it’s a central element in tourism.
-Aside from the wonderful views of Prague through its glistening corridors, Vltava offers a variety of activities that both locals and tourists enjoy.
+Aside from the wonderful views of Prague through its glistening corridors, Vltava River in Prague Czech Republic offers a variety of activities that both locals and tourists enjoy.

 At the heart of Prague is Charles Bridge.
 This popular tourist attraction connects Old Town and New Town to Lesser Town.
-You’d often see tourists strolling across the bridge and enjoying the panoramic view over the Vltava.
+You’d often see tourists strolling across the Charles Bridge over the Vltava River and enjoying the panoramic view over the Vltava.

 Just a few kilometers north of Charles Bridge is the Alšovo Embankment where one of the oldest concert halls in Europe was built in 1884.
 You’ll see the neo-renaissance Rudolfinum that houses an auditorium and art gallery today.
 Aside from this majestic building, the embankment also offers a beautiful view of Hradčany.

 Somewhere between Manes Bridge and Charles Bridge is an entry to a manmade stream that flows parallel to Vltava and ends right before Legion Bridge.
 Known as the Devil’s Stream, this waterway was dug to power watermills in medieval times.
-Take a boat ride through it to enjoy the sights of Kampa Island, Liechtenstein Palace, and the huge mill wheel of the Grand Priory.
+Take a Vltava River cruise through it to enjoy the sights of Kampa Island, Liechtenstein Palace, and the huge mill wheel of the Grand Priory.

 Adjacent to Legion Bridge is the home of Czech performing arts, the National Theater.
 It has been a popular venue for opera, ballet, and theater performances since 1881.
 The imposing structure can be seen from the Vltava during the day and becomes a stunning illuminated display at night.

-One of the liveliest embankments in the Vltava, Náplavka offers something for everyone.
+One of the liveliest embankments in the Vltava River in Prague Czech Republic, Náplavka offers something for everyone.
 The riverbank is lined with boat bars, cafés, and clubs for those who love the nightlife.
 Swans and water taxis delight kids and the young-at-heart.
 There’s also a farmers market on weekends for foodies and bargain hunters.
 For sightseers, there are the historical landmarks of a statue on the wall by Rašínovým nábřežím and the Limnigraf na Výtoni.
 However, the best view is at its north end, where the modern Dancing House of Milunić and Gehry create a stark contrast amidst the Baroque and Gothic cityscape.

 A rocky promontory above the Vltava River, the Vyšehrad takes you back in time with its historical landmarks.
 Considered the oldest seat of Czech princes, it houses the Vyšehrad fortress, Gothic Cellar, Staré Purkrabství, and the Vyšehrad cemetery.
-From the Vltava, you might see parts of the Ruins of Libuse’s Bath and the medieval watchtower that houses the Vysehrad Gallery.
+On a Vltava River cruise, you might see parts of the Ruins of Libuse’s Bath and the medieval watchtower that houses the Vysehrad Gallery.

-This small embankment in the Vltava is best enjoyed on foot than on a cruise.
+This small embankment in Vltava River in Prague, Czech Republic is best enjoyed on foot than on a cruise.
 Grassy areas and sandy beaches make it perfect for picnics and outdoor fun.
 There’s a children’s playground and multifunctional sports courts for a variety of activities for the whole family.
 Water activities, such as rowboats and paddleboards, are also available.

-Take a River Cruise for a Different Perspective of Prague
+Take a Prague Vltava River dinner cruise for a Different Perspective of Prague

 There are so many other sites to be enjoyed from the Vltava.
 So, taking a cruise has become a must-do experience for any tourist in Prague.
-These cruises are available throughout the year and some have hourly runs from morning to night.
+You can also schedule a lunch cruise on the Vltava River depending on your preference.
+Vltava River cruises are available throughout the year and some have hourly runs from morning to night.
 Here are some cruises worth considering:

-A luxury cruise that takes in only a maximum of 10 people per trip.
+A luxury Vltava River cruise that takes in only a maximum of 10 people per trip.
 It’s a great choice for intimate weddings, special occasions, and business meetings.

-Join a basic cruise, schedule a private one, or rent one of their boats.
+Join a basic Vltava River cruise, schedule a private one, or rent one of their boats.